MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 2. 538 is the number of great electors (proportional to the populations of the single state), corresponding to the number of Senators (2 for each of the 50 States = 100) + number of House representatives (435)

 3. How is the British Prime Minister elected?
+He is the leader of the party which wins the most seats in the general elections

 4. What’s the difference between the British and the US Cabinet?